 Falling Bodies [1]: Sky-diving

 Aristotle was clear: heavy bodies fall faster than light ones.
 He arrived at this conclusion by pure reasoning, without experiment.
 Today we insist on a physical demonstration before such a conclusion is accepted.
-Galileo tested Aristotle’s theory: he dropped bodies of different weights simultaneously from the Leaning Tower of Pisa and found that, to a good approximation, they hit the ground at the same time.
+Galileo tested Aristotle's theory: he dropped bodies of different weights simultaneously from the Leaning Tower of Pisa and found that, to a … Continue reading Falling Bodies [1]: Sky-diving

 El Niño likely this Winter